-\begin{enumerate}[leftmargin=*] \item We introduce the LLM-Coordination Benchmark for evaluating and analyzing LLMs in Pure Coordination Games, covering multi-turn Agentic Coordination and single-turn Coordination QA tasks. \item We develop the plug-and-play Cognitive Architecture for Coordination Framework to enable LLMs to effectively participate in complex, partially observable coordination games like Hanabi, demonstrating the first zero-shot application for LLM agents in such scenarios. \item We perform a holistic evaluation of LLM agents in Self-play and Cross-play settings, offering a detailed comparison with RL baselines and showcasing their potential as Coordination Agents. \item We investigate Environment Comprehension and Theory of Mind Reasoning as essential components of LLMs' overall Joint Planning capabilities, highlighting their critical importance in coordination tasks. \end{enumerate}
+\begin{enumerate}[leftmargin=*] \item We introduce the LLM-Coordination Benchmark for evaluating and analyzing LLMs in Pure Coordination Games, covering multi-turn Agentic Coordination and single-turn Coordination QA tasks. \item We perform a holistic evaluation of LLM agents in Self-play and Cross-play settings, offering a detailed comparison with RL baselines and showcasing their potential as Coordination Agents. \item We investigate Environment Comprehension, Theory of Mind Reasoning, and Joint Planning as essential components of LLMs' overall coordination capabilities, highlighting their critical importance in pure coordination setups. \end{enumerate}